libertymutual/chatpickle/examples/custom/README_CUSTOM.md

 You need a [chatpickle.config.json](chatpickle.config.json) (or .js) in the root of your node.js project and it should be formatted like the example provided.

 ### Create a chatpickle/ folder
-You also need a [chatpickle](chatpickle) folder in the root of your project.
+You also need a [chatpickle/](chatpickle) folder in the root of your project.
 This is where you will put your gherkin feature files which can leverage the extended chatpickle syntax.

 ### Create a CustomBotClient